There are relatively few canyons on the west side of the San Rafael Swell

 This slot section ends suddenly at a 90° turn north, and for the next few miles Devils Canyon stays several meters wide, sometimes forming a sheer walled passage but mostly with sloping walls.
 The cliffs are always colorful, rising to heights of 800 feet in a series of vertical walls, strata and benches.
 Just out of sight to the north, but within earshot, interstate 70 passes by, close enough in a few places to allow views right down into the gorge.

 The canyon has one big pothole and a few other smaller pools, nothing that hinders progress.
 The yellowish Coconino cliffs are crossed occasional deep red bands, and red becomes the dominant colour when the streambed enters the underlying Kayenta layer after a few miles.
 Although the main canyon seems to have no more significant narrows it does have many side canyons up to one mile long which do have long slot-like passages - all rather shallow, they nevertheless are quite intriguing and present a variety of pretty textures, colours and rock structures.
-A few are exceedingly narrow, some have watery potholes, others are long and flat with occasional pour-offs, and all cut through narrow, often angled strata, quite like the rocks in nearby Crawford Draw.
-Three of the best are as follows:
+A few are exceedingly narrow, some have watery potholes, others are long and flat with occasional pour-offs, and all cut through narrow, often angled strata, quite like the rocks in nearby Crawford Draw

 - The first significant tributary downstream of the entrance point on the south side of the canyon, not far beyond a summit at 7,154 feet (on the north side).
 It takes a little while to become narrow but then has some nice passages.